Jessebalves/Jessebalves/README.md

 ## About Me 🧔🏻

 I'm a hard working and dedicated individual with a focus on programming.
-I love learning how to use new technology and video games.
+I love learning how to use new technology and playing video games.

 <!--- 🔭 Currently working on: TrashScheduleNJ.com
 - 🌱 Currently learning: Web Development